Plabauve/Plabauve/README.md

 # Hi there! 👋

-I'm a Healthcare Administrator, Adjuct Professor, and Data Scientist, passionate about turning data into actionable insights and building intelligent systems.
+I'm a Healthcare Administrator, Adjuct Professor, and aspiring Data Scientist, passionate about turning data into actionable insights and building intelligent systems.

 ## 🛠️ Technical Skills